tomfa/anyboard-lib/documentation.md

 **Kind**: instance method of <code>[BaseToken](#AnyBoard.BaseToken)</code>
 <a name="AnyBoard.BaseToken+trigger"></a>
 #### baseToken.trigger(eventName, [eventOptions])
-Trigger an event on a token
+Trigger an event on a token.
+Also used to trigger special events (Token, Token-Token and Token-Eonstraint-events) by specifying 'meta-eventType' = 'token', 'token-token' or 'token-constraint' in eventOptions.

 **Kind**: instance method of <code>[BaseToken](#AnyBoard.BaseToken)</code>